Fun, fun, party party, aka – we’re makin’ dough balls.

 - 1 tsp coconut oil (optional)

-- Add flour, baking soda, salt and pumpkin pie spice and mix on low speed (or with a spoon by hand) until incorporated.
-Stir in chocolate chips, cover and chill dough for an hour.
+Add flour, baking soda, salt and pumpkin pie spice and mix on low speed (or with a spoon by hand) until incorporated.
+Stir in one-third of the chocolate chips (1/2 cup as original recipe is written), cover and chill dough for an hour.

-- Melt chocolate chips over a double boiler with coconut oil (or in microwave in 30-second increments being careful not to overcook).
+Melt remaining chocolate chips (1 cup as original recipe is written) over a double boiler with coconut oil (or in microwave in 30-second increments being careful not to overcook).

 adapted from love and olive oil